• Home

 3. Try Dynamic Search Ads

 If you’re unsure where to start with keywords, a Dynamic Search Ads campaign might be what you need in order to optimize your Google Ads performance.
 In this case, use your landing pages as the target instead of keywords.
 This way, you’ll be able to see what kinds of searches your landing pages are going to show up for.
 To learn more about Dynamic Searches, check out this article from WordStream.
-And consider if Performance Max campaigns (that place your ads across Google’s network) are for you.
+And consider if Performance Max campaigns (that place your ads across Google’s network) are for you, especially after all the Performance Max updates.

 Google Ads optimization - graphic showing relevance and reach of keywords